Niarfe/basic-repo/README.md

 * Now import the repo into alternate namespace
 * go to server template Scripts tab, and add cookbook.

+* Add recipe "basic-chef::default" to metadata file
+* In recipes/default.rb add a simple package install, I chose tmux

+* in RS, refetch, and import.
+* on ST, you should now see default, add it to run list, and run.
+* now installs tmux

 There were the only steps so far and it's on the ST.  Next, set up a basic recipe